COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Classification Process

-All our classifiers have been trained and evaluated by using a nested leave-$p$-out cross validation scheme, as shown in Figure~\ref{fig:lpo-k-fold}~\cite{liu2019leave}.
-Since only the Coswara dataset was used for training and parameter optimisation, $N = 1171$.
-As the train and test split is $4:1$; $J = 234$ and $K = 187$.
+All our classifiers have been trained and evaluated by using a nested leave-$p$-out cross-validation scheme, as shown in Figure~\ref{fig:lpo-k-fold}~\cite{liu2019leave}.
+Since only the Coswara dataset was used for training and parameter optimisation, $N = 1171$ in Figure~\ref{fig:lpo-k-fold}.
+We have set the train and test split as $4:1$; as this ratio has been used effectively in medical classification tasks \cite{racz2021effect}.
+Thus, $J = 234$ and $K = 187$ in our experiments.

-The figure shows that, in an outer loop, $J$ patients are removed from the complete set $N$ to be used for later independent testing.
-Then, a further $K$ patients are removed from the remaining $N-J$ to serve as a development set to optimise the hyperparameters listed in Table~\ref{table:class-hyper-parameter}.
-The inner loop considers all such sets of $K$ patients, and the optimal hyperparameters are chosen on the basis of all these partitions.
-The resulting optimal hyperparameters are used to train a final system on all $N-J$ patients which is evaluated on the test set consisting of $J$ patients.
+The figure shows that, in an outer loop, $J$ subjects are removed from the complete set of $N$ subjects to be used for later independent testing.
+Then, a further $K$ subjects are removed from the remaining $N-J$ subjects to serve as a development set to optimise the hyperparameters listed in Table~\ref{table:class-hyper-parameter}.
+The inner loop considers all such sets of $K$ subjects, and the optimal hyperparameters are chosen on the basis of all these partitions.
+The resulting optimal hyperparameters are used to train a final system on all $N-J$ subjects which is evaluated on the test set consisting of $J$ subjects.
+If the $N-J$ subjects in the training portion contain $C_1$ COVID-19 positive and $C_2$ COVID-19 negative coughs, then ($C_2 - C_1$) synthetic COVID-19 positive coughs are created by using SMOTE.
+AUC has always been the optimisation criterion in this cross-validation.
 This entire procedure is repeated for all possible non-overlapping test sets in the outer loop.
-Final performance is calculated by averaging over these outer loops.
+The final performance is evaluated by calculating and averaging AUC over these outer loops.

-This cross-validation procedure makes best use of our small dataset by allowing all patients to be used for both training and testing purposes while ensuring unbiased hyperparameter optimisation and a strict per-patient separation between cross-validation folds.
+This cross-validation procedure makes the best use of our small dataset by allowing all subjects to be used for both training and testing purposes while ensuring unbiased hyperparameter optimisation and a strict per-subject separation between cross-validation folds.